trbaxter/Old-Projects/README.md

 <br>

-<h2>Javascript</h2>
+<h2>Java</h2>

-- The capstone project I completed for the 2022 summer B2E tech track course at York Solutions.
+- The fullstack capstone project I completed for the 2022 summer B2E tech track course at York Solutions.

-- Completed challenges from Codewars.com.
+- A Monte Carlo simulation that estimates the value of π to an arbitrary amount of precision.
+Includes a visualization accompaniment.

 <br>